 The upcoming fall and winter breaks are often popular times for travel, so we want you to know about the latest CDC travel advisories.
 The CDC recommends that people avoid non-essential travel to Guinea, Liberia, and Sierra Leone at this time.

-With many students planning to leave campus during Thanksgiving break (Nov.
-23 - Dec.
-1), please take a moment to review some general reminders.
+With many students planning to leave campus during fall break (Nov.
+22 - Nov.
+30), please take a moment to review some general reminders.
 Also, if you plan to remain on campus, please review the campus operations information.

 Colorado’s harsh winter of 1873-74 gave rise to an event that has captivated Coloradans ever since: Alferd Packer, a prospector stranded in the snow in the Rocky Mountains with his friends, forced to resort to cannibalism to survive.